 Processing current FM transmissions is slightly more complex, not because of the basic decoding of the signal, which amounts to computing the phase difference of successive samples, but because the raw decoded signal contains an L+R component, a pilot signal, an L-R component and a digital RDS signal.
 Since for extracting the L-R signal and the RDS signal the pilot is required one needs to implement some DSP algorithms.

-As a rule of thumb, decoding samples from an analog AM signal takes a couples to - at most - a couple of dozens lines of code, decoding samples from a analog FM stereo signal takes a couple of hundred lines of code, and decoding samples from an analog DAB signal takes a few thousand lines of code.
+As a rule of thumb, decoding samples from a - digitized - analog AM signal takes a couples to - at most - a couple of dozens lines of code, decoding samples from a analog FM stereo signal takes a couple of hundred lines of code, and decoding samples from an analog DAB signal takes a few thousand lines of code.

-As mentioned, in the late 50-ies and 60-ies - my teener years - DIY "radio" was really "in", there were magazins with schemes and building instructions for radios (and of course amplifiers and even TV's) and it was really fun seeing the glowing of the tubes when switching on a newly built (variant of the) radio.
+As mentioned, in the late 50-ies and 60-ies - my teener years - DIY "radio" was really "in", there were magazines with schemes and building instructions for radios (and of course amplifiers and even TV's) and it was really fun (it actually still is) seeing the glowing of the tubes and hearing the soft hissing and noise when switching on a newly built (variant of the) radio.

 After being retired, rather than heating my soldering iron, I started with simple forms of digital signal processing.
 While starting with data transfer between equipment and computer using a sound card, the fun really started after obtaining (very) decent equipment that is capable of (a) being tuned to a frequency between a few KHz and up to a few GHz, and (b) send IQ samples with higher rates to the computer,